nodejs/nodejs.dev/src/documentation/0019-package-json/index.md

 What's that for?
 What should you know about it, and what are some of the cool things you can do with it?

 The `package.json` file is kind of a manifest for your project.
 It can do a lot of things, completely unrelated.
 It's a central repository of configuration for tools, for example.
-It's also where npm and `yarn` store the names and versions of the package they installed.
+It's also where `npm` and `yarn` store the names and versions for all the installed packages.

 ## The file structure